A good day to die

-A good day to die (or today is a good day to die), is a phrase historically associated with certain Native American cultures, although it appears to mischaracterize the historical sources, and its actual origin is unclear.
+"A good day to die" (or "today is a good day to die") is a phrase historically associated with certain Native American cultures, although it appears to mischaracterize the historical sources, and its actual origin is unclear.

 Usage

 The phrase has since been used in other cultural contexts.
 For example, in the Star Trek franchise, it occurs several times as a Klingon saying, with Star Trek writer Marc Okrand proposing several ways to say the phrase in the Klingon language.
 Starship Troopers 3: Marauder also features a patriotic song called by the phrase.
 In another example, Jun Guevaru from the anime Baki Hanma always says the phrase before a fight.
 The film A Good Day to Die Hard also appropriates the phrase in its title.

 History

-In 1849 the phrase was reported to have been said by Willbur Fisk, a Methodist minister who had actively proselytized among Native Americans and helped secure a translation of the Bible into Mohawk, twelve days before his death (in 1839): "In the morning he asked Mrs. Frisk what day it was.
-On ascertaining, he observed, 'This would be a good day to die'".
+In 1849, the phrase was reported to have been said by Willbur Fisk, a Methodist minister who had actively proselytized among Native Americans and helped secure a translation of the Bible into Mohawk, twelve days before his death (in 1839): "In the morning he asked Mrs. Fisk what day it was.
+On ascertaining, he observed, 'This would be a good day to die.

 An 1879 newspaper account relayed a story of Húŋkpapȟa chief Running Antelope using the phrase to save trapper Fred Gerard ("Girard" in the account) from being executed on the orders of Sitting Bull, stating that:

 In the presence of fourteen hundred Indians he mounted a little knoll and electrified the camp with the exclamation: "This is a good day to die.
 Who will die with me?"
 The grand courage of the chief and his thrilling eloquence broke the solid phalanx of warriors.
 In squads they came over and gathered close around the fearless insurgent.
 The rebellion was a success.
 To avoid a doubtful civil war Sitting Bull concluded to spare the lives of his prisoners.

 In "Campaigns of General Custer in the North-west, and the Final Surrender of Sitting Bull" published in 1881, author Judson Elliott Walker relates an account from Low Dog, as told to Captain Howe of the Standing Rock Agency: "I [Low Dog] called to my men: 'This is a good day to die; follow me.

 In "Black Elk Speaks" published in 1932, recounting the Battle of the Little Bighorn described the warriors under Crazy Horse: "off toward the west and north they were yelling 'Hokahey!' like a big wind roaring, and making the tremolo; and you could hear eagle bone whistles screaming".
-"Hokahey" is simply an exclamation to draw attention, similar to a coach saying, "Let's do it!"
-It is likely neither Low Dog nor Crazy Horse ever said "Today is a good day to die", which is the English bastardization of a common Oceti Sakowin battle-cry, "Nake nula wauŋ welo!" ("nake nula waung").
-This phrase means, "I am ready for whatever comes".
+Hokahey is simply an exclamation to draw attention, similar to a coach saying, "Let's do it!"
+It is likely neither Low Dog nor Crazy Horse ever said "Today is a good day to die", which is the English bastardization of a common Oceti Sakowin battle-cry: Nake nula wauŋ welo! (nake nula waung).
+This phrase means, 'I am ready for whatever comes'.
 It was meant to show the warriors were not afraid of the battle or dying in it.